Timetree

 Is Timetree free to use?

 Yes, the basic version is completely free and includes all core features.
-You will see ads, though.
-For extra features and an ad‑free experience, there’s a Premium plan for 4.49 dollars per month.
+You will see ads.
+For additional features and an ad-free experience, there is a Premium subscription for $ 1.49 per month.

 Can I connect my existing Google Calendar?

-Yes, you can import and sync external calendars like Google Calendar, Apple Calendar, and Outlook.
-That way you can see all your events in one place without doing double work.
+Yes, you can import and synchronize external calendars like Google Calendar, Apple Calendar, and Outlook.
+This way you see all your appointments in one place without duplicate work.

 Can people without the app see my calendar?

-Yes, you can share events through a link you send via something like WhatsApp.
+Yes, you can share events via a link that you send through WhatsApp, for example.
 For full collaboration and editing appointments, the app or web version is recommended.

 Conclusion

-Timetree is a handy app if you regularly need to plan with others and want to communicate right away.
-The mix of calendar, chat, and to‑do lists works well for families, couples, and friend groups.
-The free version already offers plenty, but the ads get in the way.
+Timetree is a useful app if you regularly need to plan with others and want to communicate directly.
+The combination of calendar, chat, and to-do lists works well for families, couples, and friend groups.
+The free version offers a lot, but the ads are disruptive.
 Premium is on the pricey side, especially if you only use the app occasionally.
-For heavy users who value having everything in one place, it’s a solid choice.
-For large teams or more complex projects, there are better alternatives.
+For intensive users who value overview and communication in one place, it’s a good choice.
+For large teams or complex projects, there are better alternatives.

 Pricing & Plans